roman-milk/roman-milk.github.io/teacher-teacher.md

  "OK slut, bend down and lick our shoes off, and don't forget the soles."

  Sandy couldn't believe her ears.
 The thought of licking their shoes was revolting but she couldn't let them go to the principle.
 So she slowly lowered her head and began to lick Monica's shoes.
 Starting on the top and working her way around to the bottom as Monica raised her foot to let her lick the bottom.
 Heather and Monica were laughing so hard watching what was happening all the while calling their defeated teacher all kinds of vile names.
-Report_Story #2